-Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and install the specific software.
+Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and install the specific software, where there is a contractual right to control the licenced technology.

 ii.
 Subsequent costs and amortisation

 All intangible assets are accounted for using the cost model whereby capitalised costs are amortised on a straight-line-basis over their estimated useful lives, as these assets are considered finite.
 Residual values and useful lives are reviewed at each reporting date.